University appoints new Vice-Chancellor

 "We have tremendous support from our partners on the Norwich Research Park and in educational institutions across the region, from all the local authorities and from EEDA, as well as from our benefactors, including the most generous gifts from the Sainsbury charitable trusts.
 I look forward to working with them, with the outstanding Executive Team and with colleagues across the University to secure a successful and sustainable future."

 Professor Acton has been acting in the role of vice-chancellor of the University of East Anglia following the announcement of Professor Macmillan's retirement, earlier this year.
 He had been the University's pro-vice-chancellor for academic matters since 2004 where he provided leadership in areas including quality assurance, student satisfaction and student recruitment.
-The University holds the highest possible ranking from the Quality Assurance Agency, has ranked in the top five English mainstream universities for student satisfaction in each of the past four years and is in its third year of exceeding the UK sector average for growth in undergraduate student applications.
+The University holds the highest possible ranking from the Quality Assurance Agency, has ranked in the top 5 for student satisfaction (National Student Survey 2005-2017.
+Overall student satisfaction, English mainstream universities) in each of the past four years and is in its third year of exceeding the UK sector average for growth in undergraduate student applications.

 Professor Acton is a distinguished expert on Russian history who received his PhD from the University of Cambridge and worked at the Bank of England before embarking on an academic career.
 He lectured at the universities of Liverpool and Manchester before being appointed as Professor of Modern European History at the University of East Anglia in 1991.
 He subsequently became dean of the School of History in 1999 and pro-vice-chancellor for Humanities and Social Sciences in 2003.